A case of mistaken identity: Goldenrod and ragweed

 I count myself fortunate when the change of seasons doesn’t bring about a runny nose, itchy eyes, headache and coughing, among other symptoms brought about by pollen (a fine powder produced by plants for sexual reproduction).
 Some pollen is at its highest concentration in spring, released by many species of trees, including maple, oak, poplar and pine.
 Then there’s a fall allergy season where some wildflower pollen dominates.

 No doubt that this can be an inconvenient and sometimes frustrating part of life for those who are sensitive to these particles.
 But contrary to common misconception, goldenrod is not responsible for the majority of allergies — ragweed is!
+According to a 2011 research study, ragweed season in the U.S. and Canada is getting longer.
 As we head into the height of ragweed season (August to October), I hope to share a few major distinctions between the two to help set the record straight and hopefully curb any cases of mistaken identity during your weeding efforts.

 A bumble bee foraging on goldenrod flowers (Photo by Wendy Ho/NCC staff)

 There are 32 native species of goldenrod in Canada, six of which occur in every province.
 There are some at-risk species, including Riddell's goldenrod, which the Nature Conservancy of Canada protects habitat for at the Manitoba Tall Grass Prairie Preserve and some locations in southern Ontario.
 This family of plant is pollinated by bees, wasps, beetles, butterflies and flies.

 One of the most common species of goldenrod found across Canada is Canada goldenrod.
 It blooms from July to November.
 The plant can reach 152 centimetres tall and sports showy yellow flower clusters.
 The leaves grow in alternate form on the stem, are lance shaped and sharply toothed on the edges.
 It is hairless on the upper side and hairy on the underside.